 - You will be sent to another class to complete the task

-- Your name will be recorded by the Deputy Head (three entries will result in a Warning)
+- Your name will be recorded by the Deputy Head Academic or Pastoral (three entries will result in a Warning)

-- You will then be sent to the Deputy Head or Director of Studies and issued with a Warning which will be sent home to your parents
+- You will then be sent to one of the Deputy Heads of Academic or Pastoral and issued with a Warning which will be sent home to your parents

 - You will be given a School Detention by the Head of the Junior School

 NB A detention will also be automatic for any child issued with three Warnings